mithil27360/Cloud-drive/README.md

 ## Deep Data Handling

 ### Academic Parser
-Instead of generic text extraction, the system uses a **layout aware parser** (regex heavy) that detects multi column layouts, strips headers/footers, and classifies sections (Abstract vs Method).
+Instead of generic text extraction, the system uses a **rules-based layout parser** (regex) that attempts to detect multi column layouts and sections.
+*   *Limitation*: Relies on consistent formatting standard (e.g., two-column IEEE style); fails on non-standard PDFs.

 ### Parent Child Chunking
 Implements **"Small to Big"** retrieval: retrieves small chunks for vector precision, but feeds the parent context window to the LLM for coherent reasoning.